CURocketEngineering/Guide/pio_environment_setup.md

 ### 2. Open the Project in VSCode
 - Open VSCode and select "File" > "Open Folder..."
 - Navigate to the folder where you cloned the repository and select it.
-- E.g. for MARTHA you would select `~/rocketry/MARTHA-1.3`.
+- E.g. for Native you would select `~/rocketry/Native`.
 - This will open the project in VSCode, and you should see the project files in the Explorer view on the left side of the window.

 ### 3. Initializing the Submodules